 Personally, I would recommend Headspace meditation app if you’ll like to start practicing mindfulness meditation.
 It’s probably one of the best mindfulness apps in terms of content and design.
 The free foundation course is good enough to teach you the basic of mindfulness.

 I didn’t have the opportunity to try out the premium contents as I feel the price is slightly on the high side.
 I believe the premium contents are equally great.
 If the subscription is affordable for you, by all means, try it out.
-Or you could check out Aware, the meditation app that I’m using that’s less than half the cost of Headspace.
+Or you could check out Aware, the meditation app that I’m using that cost less than Headspace.

 Either way, I hope you get off to a good start in your meditation practice.